Internship Program

 Graduation Year: 2025

-Skye Neulight is a senior from California doing an interdisciplinary study in Environmental Humanities with particular interests in climate communication, queer and feminist ecologies, and environmental organizing.
-In and beyond her work with the Office of Climate & Sustainability as a Communications Intern, Skye in passionate about leveraging media to build climate consciousness and inspire people to collective action.
+Skye Neulight, from California, developed an interdisciplinary major in Environmental Humanities with particular interests in climate communication, queer and feminist ecologies, and environmental organizing.
+In and beyond her work with the Office of Climate & Sustainability as a Communications Intern, Skye is passionate about leveraging media to build climate consciousness and inspire people to collective action.
 Learn more about Skye.

 Vara Qi Gunananthan